-Westborough Behavioral Healthcare Hospital’s Inpatient Child and Adolescent program is designed to address the needs of different age groups.
-The Child program is for children ages 4 to 12, while our Adolescent group is for teenagers between ages 13 and 17.
-In addition, we will be offering a specialized program for children and adolescents (ages 8-15) with Autism Spectrum Disorders (ASD).
+Westborough Behavioral Healthcare Hospital’s Inpatient Child and Adolescent Unit programming is designed to address the needs of different age groups.
+The Child track is for children ages 7 to 12, while our Adolescent track is for teenagers between the ages of 13 and 17.
+In addition, we will be offering a specialized program for children and adolescents (ages 8-18) with Autism Spectrum Disorders (ASD) and Intellectual Disabilities.
 Anticipated to open in 2019.
-The specialized treatment team for the children and adolescents on the spectrum include child psychiatrists, behavioral psychologists, behavior analysts, case managers, physical therapists, nurses, social workers and special educators.
+The specialized treatment team for the children and adolescents on the spectrum include child psychiatrists, behavior analysts, patient care managers, physical therapists, nurses, and special educators.
 All services are delivered by professionals who specialize in the unique needs of children with developmental disorders.

 A multidisciplinary treatment team is provided to each child and adolescent who is admitted to the hospital.
 Each team includes a psychiatrist, nurse, case manager, therapist, and adjunct therapy clinicians.
 With the involvement and input from the patient and their family, a treatment plan is developed so that the individual needs of each patient are addressed.
 The treatment plan is reflective of the patient’s needs and goals and determines an appropriate length of stay.
 The programs include:

 Strong and immediate family involvement

 Skilled and involved education, art and activity therapy